Sheboygan Falls, Wisconsin: Public schools

 The community is served by the public system of the School District of Sheboygan Falls, which accomplished a 99.3% high school graduation rate, one of the highest in the nation.
 The system has three schools consisting of an elementary school, (grades 4k-4), middle school (grades 5–8) and high school (grades 9–12) serving approximately 1,700 students.
 The district has received awards for its use in social media and newsletters to communicate with parents.
 The district does have summer school offerings for students who want to learn year round.

-The elementary school is designated a Student Achievement Guarantee in Education school, which guarantees class sizes of 19 students or fewer.

 With 500 students, the middle schools offer several tracks for those who learn at different paces.
 The school has programs in the arts, including drama and music clubs.

 Private schools

-Families preferring private school education attend schools in Sheboygan, including Sheboygan County Christian High School and Sheboygan Lutheran High School; the city's Catholic school, St. Mary, closed in 2013 due to declining enrollment.
+Families preferring private school education attend schools in Sheboygan, including Sheboygan Christian School and Sheboygan Lutheran High School; the city's Catholic school, St. Mary, closed in 2013 due to declining enrollment.